vilroi/blog/content/posts/kea-raw-sockets-and-icmp.md

   - networking
 ---

-The other day I was taking a look at [kea](https://kea.readthedocs.io/en/latest/index.html), the open-source DHCP server from ISC for my home network.
+The other day I was taking a look at [kea](https://kea.readthedocs.io/en/latest/index.html), an open-source DHCP server from ISC for my home network.

-I installed kea on my gateway, made the minimal initial configurations, and fired it up.
+I installed it on my gateway, made the minimal initial configurations, and fired it up.

 Then I checked my laptop and confirmed that it had successfully been assigned an IP address from the range I had allocated.

 So far so good.

-I was about to proceed to checking out other parts of the configuration and the documentation.
+I was about to proceed to checking out the other parts of the configuration and the documentation.

 However, I had a sudden realization: